ei5uke/mario_pytorch/README.md

 ## About
 *v0.2*, 01/08/2021 - current\
 Following implementation of Youtuber "Jack of Some"'s implementation of RL through his 'DQN in PyTorch Stream _ of N' series, Deep RL Hands-on book by Maxim Lapan, and following the DQN paper.
 It's kinda repetitive, redoing the project again but while the first time I was easily able to understand the replay buffer, I didn't really understand anything else.
 So far, I'm more clear on the DQN algorithm itself, how PyTorch CNN's work, etc.
+\
+While I'm more confident in understanding essentially everything, I still have really low scores in breakout so I'm trying out DDQN and other methods.

 *v0.1*\
 With inspiration from pytorch's own tutorial of gym-super-mario-bros, their tutorial on DQNs, and the video "Deep Q Learning is Simple with PyTorch" by @philtabor, I am currently working on making a more elligible version of Super Mario Bros RL using PyTorch.
 Reading the PyTorch tutorial was useful but I'm kinda biased towards @philtabor's more concise DQN algorithm.
 Thus, I wanted to combine the two and try to self-teach RL.
 Adding to this, I used various other resources, and realized that brthor's youtube video (link in the sources) which follows PyTorch's tutorial was a clear way in understanding how RL works, and decided to follow that.